Azure/AzureDataLake/docs/Hands_on_Labs/ADLA_ADF_HOL.md

 In this lab you'll create a simple Azure Data Factory (ADF) pipeline that runs an Azure Data Lake (ADL) Analytics job every fifteen minutes.

-# Prerequisites

-To complete this lab you'll need:

-- Owner Access to an ADL Analytics (ADLA) account
-- Owner Access to an ADL Store (ADLS) account
-- Owner Access to an Azure Storage account
-- Owner Access to an Azure Data Factory Account

 # Getting started

-This section provides information and preparatory steps that you will need in order to complete the lab.
+## Prerequisites

+To get set up for lab you'll need you'll need various Azure services set up for you.
+Follow the instructions here: [Start](Start/md).

+It only takes a few minutes.
+Once your services are setup you can proceed with the lab.

 ## Important information

 This lab requires you to remember several pieces of information in various places.
 Keep track of the following items:

-    $subname = The subscription name       =  **ADLTrainingMS**
+    $subname = The subscription name
-    $subid   = The subscription ID         =  **ace74b35-b0de-428b-a1d9-55459d7a6e30**
+    $subid   = The subscription ID
     $rg      = The resource group name.
-NOTE: To simplify this lab it's best if all the Azure services used are in the same resource group
-    $blobs   = Azure Storage account
+    $blobs   = An Azure Storage account
     $adla    = The ADLA account
     $adls    = The ADLS account
     $blobs_access_key   = blob access key
-    $adf     = Your ADF account
+    $adf     = The ADF account

-## The Azure Storage Account

-If you don't already have an Azure Storage account, create in on the Azure Portal in the EAST US 2 Region.
-Please note the name of the account as $blobs and an access key as $blobs_access_key.

-## The ADLA and ADLS Accounts

-If you don't already have these accounts.
-Then go to the Azure Portal to create them.

-- In the Azure Portal
-- CLick Browse
-- Select "Data Lake Analytics"
-- Click Add (the plus sign)
-- Enter a name for the account
-- Click on "Data Lake Store"
-- Click "Create New Data Lake Store"
-- The Name will be prepopulated.
-Change it if you want.
-- CLick OK
-- Make sure the Subscription is correct
-- Make sure the resource group name is correct
-- Click Create

-These steps will create both an ADLA and ADLS account.
+Later in this labe you fill be asked to copy/paste some text that contains these variables ($adla for example) and you will need to replace $adla with the value you have retrieved.

-## Add the Azure Storage account as a datasource to the ADLA Account
+## Verify the the contents of the Azure Storage Account

+The Azur storage account provided for you contains a script, verify that the script exists

 - In the Azure Portal, locate your ADLA account
-- Click "Add Data Source"
-- For **Storage Type** select **Azure Storage**
-- For **Storage Account name** enter the value for $blobs
-- For **Account Key** enter the value for $blobs_access_key

-## Prepare the Azure Storage Account

-- In the Azure Portal, locate your ADLA account
 - Click "Data Explorer"
 - Under **Storage accounts** Select the Azure Storage account
-- Click *New Folder" and give the name "scripts"
 - Navigate to the "scripts" folder
-- Upload the following text content below as a file called **SearchLog_15min.usql** (Save the text below into a file on your local machine, then use the "Upload" button in the Data Explorer to upload)
+- Search for a file **SearchLog_15min.usql**

+NOTE: The script will look something like this:

         @searchlog =
             EXTRACT UserId          int,